ReddTea/reddemcee/docs/user-guide/ug-README.md

 - At least double the dimensions.
 - I recommend a multiple of the threads you are using to minimise idle-core time.
 - I like to scale them as an exponential of ndim.
-- You can never go wrong with more
 - More walkers means more concurrent memory usage.